PrestaShop/docs/basics/installation/_index.md

 The database must be created with 4-Byte UTF-8 encoding (`utf8mb4_general_ci`).
 For information on installation and configuring MySQL see the [MySQL 5.6 documentation](https://dev.mysql.com/doc/refman/5.6/en/).
-Connect as root to your MySql server.
+Connect as root to your MySQL server.
 In this example our root user is called `adminusername`:

 ```bash
 $ mysql -u adminusername -p